Henryvw/hvw_webhub/Quotes_I_Like.markdown

 How frequently, in the course of our lives, the evil which in itself we seek most to shun, and which, when we are fallen into, is the most dreadful to us, is oftentimes the very means or door of our deliverance, by which alone we can be raised again from the affliction we are fallen into.
 I could give many examples of this in the course of my unaccountable life; but in nothing was it more particularly remarkable than in the circumstances of my last years of solitary residence in this island.
 Robinson Crusoe

-Man schließe das Auge, man öffne, man schärfe das Ohr, und von leisesten Hauch bis zum wildesten Geräusch, von einfachsten Klang bis zur höchsten Zusammenstimmung, von dem heftigsten leidenschaftlichen Schrei bis zum sanftesten Worte der Vernunft ist es nur die Natur, die spricht, ihr Dasein, ihre Kraft, ihr Leben und ihre Verhältnisse offenbart, so daß ein Blinder, dem das unendlich Sichtbare versagt hat, im Hörbaren ein unendlich Lebendiges fassen kann.
-Johann Wolfgang von Goethe

 Look at the lilies.
 See how they grow.
 They neither toil nor spin.

-Matthew 6:28, Quoted by Eckhart Tolle
+- Matthew 6:28

 "The strawberry grows underneath the nettle
 And wholesome berries thrive and ripen best